phpinto/football_plays_video_recognition/README.md

-# Automatic Classification of AmericanFootball Plays
+# Automatic Classification of American Football Plays
 Computer Vision project to automatically classify videos of football plays by type.